West coast USA road trip itinerary

 • Distance: 300 kilometers / 187 miles

-• Hotel tip: The Dylan at SFO (free parking and a 5-minute walk to the station.
-A train will take you in 30-minutes to the city center).
+• Hotel tip (with free parking): The Dylan at SFO – this hotel is located close to the airport and it’s only a 5-minute walk to the station.
+A train will take you to the city center in 30 minutes.

 Pro tip: Get a San Francisco CityPASS and get a great discount for fun activities in San Francisco.